-- Large monument on Judenplatz designed by Rachel Whiteread
+- Large monument designed by Rachel Whiteread

-Closer up, the square of stone reveals itself as a kind of inverted library – what you might see if you took the walls away, with a set of doors at one end.
+Closer up, the square of stone reveals itself as a kind of inverted library: what you might see if you took the walls away, with a set of doors at one end.

 The sculptor, Rachel Whiteread, has described the purpose of such memorials as to challenge and to provoke thought.
-Which is why, for example, the book spines face inwards so their identity remains unknown.
+Which is why, for example, the book spines face inwards, so their identity remains unknown.

 Whiteread – the first woman to win the prestigious Turner Prize – won the international competition to design the Holocaust Memorial back in 1995.

-As it happens, the end result has been pretty well received by the Viennese and visitors alike.
-And the location has its own particular resonance: the memorial sits opposite part of the Jewish Museum and on top of the excavated remains of a Jewish synagogue destroyed in a pogrom around 1420.
+The area around Whiteread’s work has its own particular resonance: the memorial sits opposite one part of the Jewish Museum and on top of the excavated remains of a Jewish synagogue destroyed in a pogrom around 1420.

 How to get to the Holocaust Memorial

 Judenplatz square belongs to the very core of old, medieval Vienna, so doesn’t come much more central.

 Subway: Take line U2 to Schottentor station, line U3 to Herrengasse or lines U1 and U3 to Stephansplatz.
 All three subway stations are a short walk from Judenplatz, taking you through some of the rather nice buildings that make up most of Vienna’s centre.